-What is the difference between relationship counselling or sex counselling and couples therapy or sex therapy?
+What is the difference between sex counselling and sex therapy?

-Some folks don’t think there is a difference at all— understandably so!
+Some people don’t think there is a difference at all— understandably so!

 Counselling typical involves specific goals and your counsellor may give you information and advice on how to reach those goals.